reidransom/willfox/README.md

     $ git init
     $ git remote add origin user@server:~/webapps/nodeapp_prod/repo.git

+## Usage

-Then later you write some code and commit like:
+After the setup, you write some code and commit like:

     $ touch README
     $ git add README
     $ git commit -m "Example."
     $ git push origin master

-## Usage

-`willfox` is an executable python script that should be installed on the webfaction server in a place like `~/bin/willfox`.

-    $ willfox init|update|revert [<app_name>]

-Then you can run commands (especially from the git post-update hook) like this:

-    $ willfox update [<webapp>]

-By default webapp will be determined by the cwd.

----
+From here on, every time you `git push`, your web app will be updated and restarted if necessary.

-`willfox update` will stop the server process, backup the codebase, update the codebase, run `npm install --production`, and start the server process.
+Currently, `willfox update` will stop the server process, backup the codebase, update the codebase, run `npm install --production`, and start the server process.

 `willfox revert` will stop the server process, delete the codebase, copy the most recent backup codebase, and start the server process.